adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 heroku create <your_app_name>
 ```

-Replace <you_app_name> with your app name.
+Replace `<you_app_name>` with your app name.
 The app name should be in lowercase.
+We're done.
 That's how easy it is to create an app in heroku.
-All we need to do now is upload our code to the Heroku app that we created just now.
+All we need to do now is upload our code to our Heroku app.

-On your browser go to [www.heroku.com](https://www.heroku.com) and login.
-You'll see a list of all your apps.
-Click on the app you created just now.
-Then go to the 'Deploy' tab section.
+Login to your heroku account and you'll see a list of all your apps.
+Click on the app you created just now and then go to the `Deploy` tab section.
 If you scroll down you'll see this :

 As I mentioned earlier, there are various methods to deploy your code on heroku.
 We are using the Heroku CLI because its cooler than using GUI 😀 .

 #### E. Creating a Git Repository and Uploading our Twitter Bot code:

-We first need to create a Git Repository of our bot and only then we can upload(push) it to Heroku.
+We first need to create a Git Repository of our bot and only then we can upload (_push_) it to Heroku.
 Open command line and navigate to your project file and type

 ```bash
 git init